MediaComem/comem-webdev/subjects/angular/README.md

 ### Using models

-Let's add some jokes to our component:
+Let's add some jokes to our component in `src/app/app.component.ts`:

 ```ts
 // Other imports...